caml-lab/research/arxiveri/README.md

 ## Inference
 ### Table matching
 For running a script for table matching, use `run-table-matcher.sh` in the `scripts` directory.
+Please set your root directory (`DIR_ROOT`) in the script before running the following:
 ```shell
 cd scripts
 bash run-table-matcher.sh